Commonwealth Supported Places (CSPs)

 - required for entry to a profession; or

 - the fastest pathway to professional entry; or

 - the only pathway provided by the higher education institution following a restructure of existing course delivery.

 Macquarie does not have any postgraduate Diploma or Certificate level courses approved for benefits.

-Our courses are re-assessed for eligibility in June - July.
-This is handled by our Governance team.
-If you would like to discuss this further or the possibility that this course could be approved for benefits, please refer to our Governance team by sending an email to ask.mq.edu.au and including "PG courses for Centrelink- Governance Team" in the subject line.
+If you would like to discuss this further please send an email to ask.mq.edu.au and include "PG courses for Centrelink- Governance Team" in the subject line.